Respectable (Mel and Kim song): Impact and legacy

 Retrospectively, in 2021, British magazine Classic Pop ranked the song number six in their list of "Top 40 Stock Aitken Waterman songs", adding that the song "reflected Mel & Kim's down-to-earth, playful charisma, at the same time mirroring the PWL ad slogan ("You can love or hate us, you ain't ever gonna change us... we ain't ever going to be respectable").
 An incredible response to Stock's infamous tay-tay-tay line when performed live meant "Respectable" became one."
 In 2023, Alexis Petridis of The Guardian listed the song at number 6 in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding that it "is all about the hook, but what a hook it is: the sampled vocals, the lurching, seasick chords beneath".
+In 2025, Thomas Edward of Smooth Radio ranked what he called "chart-topping anthem about independence and rebellion" fifth in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".